Nekmo/sphinx-business-theme/docs/demo/lists_tables.rst

     * - List table
       - Header 1
       - Header 2
-      - Header 3 long.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nam sit amet mauris arcu.
+      - Header 3
     * - Stub Row 1
       - Row 1
       - Column 2
-      - Column 3 long.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nam sit amet mauris arcu.
+      - Column 3
     * - Stub Row 2
       - Row 2
       - Column 2
-      - Column 3 long.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nam sit amet mauris arcu.
+      - Column 3
     * - Stub Row 3
       - Row 3
       - Column 2
-      - Column 3 long.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nam sit amet mauris arcu.
+      - Column 3

 .. list-table:: This is a list table with images in it.